How to Find an Artisan to Renovate your House

 • And don’t be surprised to find artisans with other jobs.
 Our kitchen fitter is a monumental mason.
 Business in the summer tends to take a downturn, so he stops making gravestones and focuses on producing granite pieces for kitchens and bathrooms.
 His work is terrific and half the price of buying from a bespoke store.

-For more France and animal stories check Beths' excellent books, they are all about country living in southwest France and a great idea for Christmas.
-If you're lucky enough to already own them, here's a selection of books about renovating in France.
-While we patiently await Beths new series, bientôt ...
+For more France and animal stories check Beths’ excellent books, all about country living in southwest France.
+While we await Beths new series, check out our business directory.